HUGE SIX MONTHS OF SPORT & ENTERTAINMENT AT ANZ STADIUM

 The Rabbitohs face arch-rivals the Sydney Roosters in a Friday night Round 3 spectacular on 27 March, before the Bulldogs face the Sharks in Round 4 on Saturday 4 April at 5.30pm.

-ANZ Stadium has served NSW well over the past 20 years since opening in March 1999 in the lead-up to the Sydney Olympic and Paralympic Games.
+Stadium Australia has served NSW well over the past 20 years since opening in March 1999 in the lead-up to the Sydney Olympic and Paralympic Games.
 The redevelopment will ensure the Stadium stays the iconic building it was built to be and ensure it can continue to attract major events for NSW while also providing a world-class event experience for regular-season footy.